CDulst/PersonalPassionProject/README.md

 #### WebApp -> VR

 The overseer on the webplatform can communicate and share things with the user in the VR world.
-Does this work?
-* Text messages that appear on screen in the VR for user to read.
+* Text messages that appear on screen in the VR room for the user to read.
 * Questions to answer with yes or no
-* Stream Music that gets played in the VR room.
+* Stream music that gets played in the VR room.
-* Spawning Items
+* Spawning items
 * Change lighting in room
 * Share Picture/Meme that gets spawned in VR room.